KhanInformatics/ResumeMark/README.md

 **GMC Associate** [](https://www.gmc-uk.org/) _(Dec 2019 - Present)_ <br>
 Professional and Linguistic Assessments Board examiner.
 - Responsible for examining a station on the PLAB exam circuit.
-- Occasionally act as invigilator for the exam accross multiple ciruits assisting the chief examiner.
+- Occasionally act as invigilator for the exam accross multiple circuits assisting the chief examiner.
 <br><br>

 **GP Locum and Out Of Hours GP** _(Aug 2017 - Present)_ <br>